Programmer-kush/Automated-Car-parking-system/readme.md

-# IoT-Based Smart Parking System
+# IoT-Based Smart Parking System yo

 ## Overview
 The **IoT-Based Smart Parking System** is an intelligent and automated parking solution that leverages **YOLOv8** for vehicle detection, **ultrasonic sensors** for slot availability tracking, and **ESP32** microcontrollers for IoT-based communication.
 This project aims to enhance the efficiency of parking management by minimizing human intervention and ensuring seamless vehicle entry and exit.